 Milan is in the north of Italy and is easily accessible both by land and by air.
-It is Italy’s international gateway with three good-sized international airports.
-These are the easiest and fastest ways to get to Milan depending on where you are departing from:
+It's Italy’s international gateway with three good-sized international airports.
+These are the easiest and fastest ways to get to Milan depending on where you're departing from:

-Since the arrival of European low-cost airlines, Milan and Lombardy have become a popular tourist destination in Italy.
-Very close to the Italian lakes and other remarkable towns and villages, the capital of Lombardy currently has over 36 million passengers arrive or depart from Milan’s airports.
+Since the arrival of European low-cost airlines, Milan and Lombardy have become popular tourist destinations in Italy.
+Very close to the Italian lakes and other remarkable towns and villages, the capital of Lombardy currently has over 50 million passengers arrive or depart from Milan’s airports.

 Currently, there are no direct flights between Canada and Milan.
 The largest airlines that fly to Milan are the following:

 - Lufthansa: flies from Montreal, Toronto and Vancouver with 1 or 2 stops.